arboriginal/NetherRoofBackFix/README.md

 Simply drop the jar file into your plugin directory, then restart (or reload) your server.
 A new folder, named « NetherRoofBackFix » is created in it, letting you change default settings.
 You can reload the plugin when done without having to restart the server.

+You can download the last release here: [NetherRoofBackFix.jar](https://github.com/arboriginal/NetherRoofBackFix/releases).

 ## Commands

 There is only one command: `nrbfr` (**N**ether**R**oof**B**ack**F**ix **R**eload).
 It reloads the plugin configuration.